rpy2/rpy2/doc/source/overview.rst

 ============

-When designing rpy2, attention was given to make:
+When designing rpy2, attention was given to:

-- the use of the module simple from both a Python or R user's perspective
+- render the use of the module simple from both a Python or R user's perspective,

-- minimize the need for knowledge about R, and the need for tricks and workarounds.
+- minimize the need for knowledge about R, and the need for tricks and workarounds,

-- the possibility to customize a lot while remaining at the Python level (without having to go down to C-level).
+- allow to customize a lot while remaining at the Python level (without having to go down to C-level).

 :mod:`rpy2.robjects` implements an extension to the interface in